SOLOMON NORTHUP’S ODYSSEY

 Written by Lou Potter and Samm-Art Williams

 Based on “Twelve Years A Slave” by Solomon Northup

 So I’m going through the various movie channels and search through Popcornflix and I’m gobsmacked to come across SOLOMON NORTHUP’S ODYSSEY, a film aired on PBS’s American Playhouse anthology television series back in 1984.
-It was later released on video under the title “Half Slave, Half Free” but the source material is the same as the movie “12 Years A Slave” released earlier this year to great critical acclaim.
+It was later released on video under the title “Half Slave, Half Free” but the source material is the same as the movie “12 Years A Slave”

 It’s Avery Brooks playing Solomon Northup in this version.
 We see how he’s offered a job playing violin in Washington, DC by two supposedly respectable white men who are prominent in the entertainment field.
 Solomon is drugged and wakes up in chains.
 He’s been sold into slavery, an inconceivable notion for him as he was born a free man and is a well-known, well liked prominent member of his community in Saratoga New York.
 He’s a homeowner, a husband and father of two.
 None of which makes a lick of difference now.
 His first taste of his new life is to be beaten to a crisp by his new master who wields a huge wooden paddle so viciously that he breaks it over Solomon’s back.